Skip to content

 Our Skills Survey revealed that one of the key barriers to young people taking up apprenticeship opportunities was the cost of travelling to work.
 While students at our colleges and universities had access to discounted travel, this was not the case for those taking the technical route.

 The Apprentice Travelcard means young people enrolled in apprenticeships can get half price bus or train travel across Merseyside when buying weekly and four-weekly Solo tickets or weekly and monthly Railpass tickets.
-It is available for anyone aged between 19 – 24 living in the Liverpool City Region who’s currently enrolled on an approved apprenticeship with an Education and Skills funding agency.
+It is available for anyone aged between 19 and 24 years old living in the Liverpool City Region who’s currently enrolled on an approved apprenticeship with an Education and Skills funding agency.

 Construction Skills Service

-Working across the LCR, specialist Employment Officers will work in partnership with Jobcentre Plus to provide a service to support those made unemployed, or being made redundant from, declining sectors and assisting them to access jobs within the construction industry.
+Working across the Liverpool City Region, specialist Employment Officers work in partnership with Jobcentre Plus to provide support to people who have been made unemployed, or are being made redundant, from declining sectors and assisting them to access jobs within the construction industry.

 Skills Bootcamps for the Workplace

-Skills Bootcamps provide flexible hands-on courses of up to 16 weeks in duration, which are part of the government’s Levelling Up agenda and Lifetime Skills Guarantee.
+Skills Bootcamps provide flexible hands-on courses lasting up to 16 weeks, which are part of the government’s Levelling Up agenda and Lifetime Skills Guarantee.

 Youth Combined Authority